juanca/blog/articles/react-component-architecture.md

 The abstract idea of composing new components is a worthwhile and powerful technique.
 Whether composition is applied via arguments or wrappers, separating the concerns ultimately alleviates the classical growing pains of a codebase and facilitates the introduction to new contributors.
 These conceptual models are useful in any environment: backend systems can also benefit from such separation of concerns -- well-tested core classes, extensible core components, minimal memory usage, etc.

+~~Random~~

+To summarize:

+- A stateless presentational component is driven by `props`
+- A stateful higher-ordered component is driven by `this.state`
+- A stateful connected component is driven by a redux `store`